allaccountstaken/automl_v_hyperdrive/README.md

 ### Overview

-Approximately 2,000 preliminary features were obtained for every bank instance from "Report of Condition and Income" (CALL report) using publicly available SOAP APIs on https://banks.data.fdic.gov/docs/.
-Eventually, only 14 financial metrics were used for the actual classification.
+Approximately 2,000 preliminary features were obtained for every bank instance from "Report of Condition and Income" (CALL report, example included here `'data/CALL_175458.PDF'`) using publicly available SOAP APIs on https://banks.data.fdic.gov/docs/.
+Eventually, only 14 financial metrics were used for the actual classification:

     `selected_features = {